The Complexity of Matching Games: A Survey: Complexity Aspects of the Nucleolus

 \begin{open} Is it possible to give a polynomial-time combinatorial algorithm for computing the nucleolus of a matching game? \end{open}

-In contrast to the (least) core of assignment games, which is much better understood (see, for example,~\cite{SR94,Va22b,Wa06}), this requires new structural insights into the least cores of matching games.
-Progress in this direction might also help in answering an old question of Faigle et al.~\cite{FKFH98} who asked the same question as K{\"{o}}nemann et al.~\cite{KPT20} but for the nucleon.
+In contrast to the (least) core of assignment games, which is much better understood (see, for example,~\citeR{SR94,Va22b,Wa06}), this requires new structural insights into the least cores of matching games.
+Progress in this direction might also help in answering an old question of \shortciteA{FKFH98} who asked the same question as \shortciteA{KPT20} but for the nucleon.

 \begin{open} Is it possible to give a polynomial-time combinatorial algorithm for computing the nucleon of a matching game? \end{open}